Introduction to Development Studies

 Objectives and learning outcomes of the course

-- An understanding of changing definitions of development over the course of the twentieth century to the current day
+- An understanding of the changing definitions of development over the course of the twentieth century to the current day;

-- An ability to use empirically-formed analysis to identity gaps and tensions between theory and practice
+- An ability to used empirically formed analysis to identify gaps and tensions in the literature and academic debates;

 Teaching will take the form of a two-hour lecture and a one-hour tutorial each week.
 Students are required to make presentations at the tutorials.